 The membership owns and rides a wide range of classic and modern Triumph motorcycles, and as such holds a vast pool of knowledge on all things motorcycle and motorcycling, from dealership deals, servicing, clothing repairs / alterations, the latest techno gadgetry to the witchcraft contained in gearboxes.

-We rely heavily on modern communication tools to stay in touch with our growing membership, which todate numbers 150.
+We rely heavily on modern communication tools to stay in touch with our growing membership, which todate numbers 185+ at the branch in Stilton.
 Along with, of course, the more traditional meet down the pub on a Wednesday night.
 That’s a pub with a pool table and a well stocked juke box and cellar.

 The website and forums play an integral part in how the branch functions, and as such to really get the most from your membership it’s important that you log in and participate on the website and forum pages to keep abreast of upcoming runs, events, and of course to access that pool of knowledge and help should you require it.